Stillwater Lake (Pennsylvania): 19th century

+20th century

-With the dwindling forests and growing markets, the businesses who had harvested all of the lumber began looking for new avenues of revenue—they turned to the ice industry.
+With the dwindling forests and growing markets, the businesses who had harvested all of the lumber began looking for new avenues of revenue, and turned to the ice industry.
 From the late 1880s until the 1930s, the ice industry of the Poconos was king.
-Numerous ice companies sprung up in the area as ice was harvested from the shallow freshwater lakes.
-Soon, the Pocono Mountain Ice Company, run by Samuel Rubel, became the leading ice company in the area, buying up many of the smaller ice companies.
+Several ice companies sprung up in the area as ice was harvested from the shallow freshwater lakes.
+Pocono Mountain Ice Company, run by Samuel Rubel, became the leading ice company in the area, buying up many of the smaller ice companies.
 Large ice houses were built around Lake Stillwater to store the large blocks of ice.
 Remnants of some of those facilities can still be seen on the south and eastern side of the lake today.

-Pennsylvania was the nation's third largest producer of ice, following Maine and New York.
+Pennsylvania was the nation's third-largest producer of ice, following Maine and New York.
 Pennsylvania consumed about 1 million tons annually, cut on the state's lakes and rivers.
 Aside from Stillwater Lake, Pocono Mountain Ice Company harvested ice on Saylor's Lake, Trout Lake, Lake Naomi, Pocono Lake, Mountain Spring Lake, and the Lakes at Tobyhanna.
 It was reported that the Pocono Mountain Ice Company was harvesting ice for 6 cents per ton.
 Ice workers out on the lake were paid 30 cents an hour, while those working in the icehouse, where 300-pound ice cakes were being pushed around, were paid 35 cents an hour.
 The Pocono Mountain Ice Company employed over 500 men during the height of the harvest.
 Beginning in the 1930s with the advent of refrigeration, the harvesting of the ice from the lakes became less and less profitable.
 Eventually, the ice companies folded, while still controlling large tracts of land.

 In 1949, Samuel Rubel and the Pocono Mountain Ice Company donated a majority of the land around Stillwater Lake to the Boy Scouts of America's Bethlehem Area Council (now Minsi Trails Council).
 The remaining land was sold to developers and was marketed in the 1960s as Stillwater Lake Estates, a development of approximately 1,000 lots (typically about two-thirds of an acre each), with amenities presently including a beach, community center, playground, nature preserve, tennis courts and marina.